James Taylor Obituary - Friend, NE | Legacy Remembers

-James Taylor's passing at the age of 76 on Tuesday, November 17, 2020 has been publicly announced by Lauber Funeral & Cremation Services - Friend in Friend, NE .
+James Taylor's passing at the age of 76 on Tuesday, November 17, 2020 has been publicly announced by Lauber Moore Funeral Home - Beaver Crossing - Beaver Crossing in Beaver Crossing, NE .

 Legacy invites you to offer condolences and share memories of James in the Guest Book below.

-The most recent obituary and service information is available at the Lauber Funeral & Cremation Services - Friend website.
+The most recent obituary and service information is available at the Lauber Moore Funeral Home - Beaver Crossing - Beaver Crossing website.

-Published by Lauber Funeral & Cremation Services - Friend on Nov.
+Published by Lauber Moore Funeral Home - Beaver Crossing - Beaver Crossing on Nov.
 19, 2020.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory